1258StevenKeong/SokobanGame/README.md

 The game may add new elements such as PVP in the future.

 Environmental Requirements and Kit Descriptions:
-There are no restrictions on the software required, on the disclaimer that it was made by me last semester, there may be small bugs.
+There are no restrictions on the software required, on the disclaimer that it(game) was made by me last semester, there may be small bugs.

 Reference:
 Characters, chests, floors and walls of image: https://kenney.nl/assets/sokoban